Generative AI Security

 AI Risk Modeling

-Identifying and prioritizing security risks at an organizational and use case level.
+Identifying and prioritizing generative AI security risks at an organizational and use case level.

 Creating a shared risk understanding between development teams, cybersecurity, and business units.